ducng99/ctf/nzcsc2021/README.md

 # NZ Cyber Security Challange 2021

 ## Challenge 2
 The challenge provides a picture of a scientist cleaning a black board.
-Steganography is used to hide the board's contents.<br/>
+Steganography is used to hide the board's contents.

 ![Original image](chal2/Sunshine.jpg)

 You can already see a little bit.
-Many tools can be used to reveal but I used Photoshop with its Blending feature.<br/>
+Many tools can be used to reveal but I used Photoshop with its Blending feature.

 ![Modified image](chal2/Sunshine-unveiled.jpg)

 And we got the flag:
 ```
 flag{A2QB7G#MagnesiumChlorideHexahydrate000000}